Welcome to Mulberry Trample

 Mulberry Trample is a wine brokerage that specializes in placing excess finished goods labeled inventory into the most discreet channels possible, thereby enabling wineries to turn inventory into cash without the risk of negatively impacting long-term branding and future vintage sales efforts.
 By keeping any discounting off Wine Searcher and other visible websites, wineries don’t suffer the ‘hangover effect’ when releasing new vintages.

-Between the huge growth in the number of California wineries over the past two decades, the steep reduction in the number of distributors, imported wines gobbling up almost a quarter of U.S. wine sales and a dicey economy, it’s no wonder many wineries have found themselves with excess finished goods inventory.
+Between the huge growth in the number of California wineries over the past two decades, the steep reduction in the number of distributors, and imported wines gobbling up almost a quarter of U.S. wine sales, it’s no wonder many small to mid-sized wineries have found themselves with excess finished goods inventory.

 Most wineries are loath to reduce the price of their wine in a visible manner.
 It not only deteriorates the brand’s image, but makes it extremely challenging to sell-in the next vintage, particularly if the discounting is visible to the retail trade.